 Groveland was founded in 1848 and was known as "Big Oak Flat" before getting its current name in 1863.
 This is a time when much of a community was focused around its main street.
 That's still the case here today, as much of the community's lodging, dining, and shopping is located along the Main Street (Highway 120).

-One of the biggest names is the Iron Door Saloon.
+One of the most notable businesses downtown is the Iron Door Saloon.
 Founded in 1852, this is the longest continually operating saloon in all of California.
 Step up to the bar, which is the original from when it first opened, and order one of their signature drinks.
-You'll quickly be transported back through time to the old west.
+You'll quickly be transported back through time to the Old West.

-The gorgeous course was rated "4 1/2 stars Best Places to Play" by Golf Digest, but you shouldn't just take the experts' word on it.
-Bring your clubs and enjoy year-round golf in a stunning setting.
+The gorgeous course was rated "4 1/2 stars Best Places to Play" by Golf Digest, but you shouldn't just take the experts' word for it.
+Bring your clubs and enjoy year-round golfing in a stunning setting.
 The 6,363 yard course winds through pine and oak trees, while also offering views of Yosemite mountain peaks.

-Groveland is the Gateway to Yosemite and nestled in the Sierra Nevada Foothills, as such no trip here would be complete without exploring at least a few of the many hiking trails.
-There are many to choose from, with a great selection of difficulties and terrains.
-You can choose to explore yourself, but a great option is to take a guided hike to find the true hidden gems of the area.
+Groveland is the Gateway to Yosemite and is surrounded by the Stanislaus National Forest, as such no trip here would be complete without exploring at least a few of the many hiking trails.
+Hiking is the #1 visitor activity in Tuolumne County after all.
+There are many trails to choose with a great selection of difficulties and terrains, such as the Carlon Falls Trail and Wapama Falls Trail at Hetch Hetchy Reservoir.